Basilica di Santa Croce, Florence

 To discover all Santa Croce has to offer, we suggest spending at least an hour in its interior.

-Children (less than 11 years old): free entry.
+Children (less than 11 years old) and disabled: free entry.

 Guided Tour of Santa Croce Basilica € 49 (US$ 52.70)